 A creative response about what heals our mood.
 Choreographer – Sophie Douglas and BA3

-Dancers – (Dance 1) Tilda Andrews, Charlotte Bannar-Martin, Jessica Boyko and Cara Hogarth.
-(Dance 2) Georgia Irvine, Daisy Knowles, Katie Ovington, Courtney Pearse-Ward, Kieron Wilson.
+Dancers – (Cast 1) Tilda Andrews, Charlotte Bannar-Martin, Jessica Boyko and Cara Hogarth.
+(Cast 2) Georgia Irvine, Daisy Knowles, Katie Ovington, Courtney Pearse-Ward, Kieron Wilson.

 FADED